What is the Temperamenture?

 The data shows that Surgeons are more likely to prefer Extraversion – the ESTJ profile – compared with Anaesthetists – who lean more towards Introversion – the ISTJ profile (p=0.12).
 This p-value means that with the data available there is a one in eight chance that this difference is due to chance.
 We would needs a bigger set of data to get greater certainty.

 The temperament gradient is enough to create a certain degree of tension because although the Guardian temperament is the same, and the tough-mindedness is the same, the dominant function differs between the ESTJ and the ISTJ types.
 As the Surgeons tend to the ESTJ mode, their dominant function is Thinking Judgement.
 The Anaesthetists tend to perfer ISTJ so their dominant fuction is Sensed Perceiving.
-This makes a difference.
+This makes a big difference.

 And it fits with their chosen roles in the operating theatre.
 The archetype ESTJ Surgeon is the Supervisor and decides what to do and who does it.
 The archetype ISTJ Anaesthetist is the Inspector and monitors and maintains safety and stability.
 This is a sweepig generalisation of course – but a useful one.